Click Device Lab > Devices to display the devices in the lab.

 |Option||Use this to ...|

-For more details of device states, see View and manage device reservations.
+For more information about device states, see View and manage device reservations.

-When you are finished working with the device, click END SESSION in the top right-hand corner of the remote window to close the session and delete the device reservation.
+When you are finished working with the device, click the button in the top right-hand corner of the remote window.
+This closes the session and deletes the device reservation.

-For information about exploratory testing and interacting with the device, see Device control panel.
+For information about exploratory testing and interacting with the device, see Device access window.

-Remove a Disconnected device.
-To remove a device with another status, it must first be disconnected from UFT Mobile.
+To remove an on-premises device, it must first be disconnected from UFT Mobile.

 Download Dev Access.

-Tip: Access the Device Information window by clicking the lower section of a device card (for example, where it says "Available").
+You can also access the Device Information window by clicking the lower section of a device card (for example, where it says Available).

-Provides admins and users with additional information to help understand the device health and if it is ready for running tests.
+View device health and if a device is ready for running tests.
 Metrics include details such as:

 You can also get an alert when a device metric such as WiFi connectivity, thermal state, or device temperature deviates from a configured threshold value.
-For details, see Administration settings.
+For details, see the section on device health settings in Administration settings.